Philo TV Channels List 2020: Full Channel Lineup

-While Philo channels don’t include locals or ESPN, there are other, reasonable ways to get that content.
+While the channel lineup doesn’t include locals or ESPN, there are other, reasonable ways to get that content.
 Don’t waste another month in an overpriced cable contract.

 Try Philo TV free for seven days today.
 All you’ll need to sign up is your credit card.

 What questions do you have about Philo TV channels?
-Have you tried Philo TV?
 What are you paying for cable?